rochards/learning-cs/operating-systems/README.md

 ## Section 3: The anatomy of a process

+### Process vs Program

-Process vs Program: A process is a program in motion/execution.
+A process is a program in motion/execution.

 **Program**:
 - Lives on disk;